andymeneely/project-timber-wolf/rules/RULES.md

 ## Part 1: The Plan

-This is your opportunity to come up with a rough plan of how you will pull this Heist.
-Every time you do a Move➜, you must move onto a hex that you have Planned.
-Thus, mark off every hex tile that you will be allowed to move on by placing a Plan token of your color on the hex tiles you (may or may not) move onto.
+With your team, you will collaboratively come up with a plan of how you will pull this Heist.
+Every time you do a Move➜, you *must* move onto a hex that you have **Planned**.
+Thus, mark off every hex tile that you will be allowed to move on by placing a Plan token of your color on the hex tiles you will (probably) move onto.
 Entrance tiles do not need a token. *__Note:__* Unless special ability allows you to re-plan mid-heist, you will not be able to change these planning tokens!

 During this phase, you may purchase and immediately use any number of Reveal🔍 for $1k of team loot each.
 You may also purchase any number of Ideas💡 for $1k of team loot each.
 Place each purchased Idea💡 on a character immediately.

 Place your Character pawn on the Entrance space where you will plan to start.
+Remember that some entrance tiles have a limit on the number of starting players.

 ## Part 2: The Heist